perfsonar/docs/install_debian.rst

     apt-get dist-upgrade

 During the installation process, you'll be asked to choose a password for the pscheduler database.
+After the upgrade, the perfsonar-regulartesting daemon and the OPPD will be stoped as they are no longer required.

 The measurements and the measurement archives that you already have defined in your 3.5.1 installation will be migrated to the 4.0 tools automatically.